 Senior Literary Agent at Writers House.
-Dual citizen of the Midwest and NYC.
-Here to talk books, theater, and tennis.
-Played by Donna Murphy on Quantico.
+Dual citizen of the Midwest & NYC.
+Here to talk books, theater, & tennis.
+Former Gossip Girl suspect.

 Rebecca Sherman @RebeccAgentListen to those lyrics sung by and to a transwoman.
 The meaning is only elevated and deepened.
 They make more sense.
 They meet today.
 I haven't seen the show as a whole, but I can only imagine that casting people of color does the same.